 Minimum Ceiling Height

 Habitable Rooms 2.7 metres

 Non-Habitable 2.4 metres

-For 2 storey apartments 2.7 metres for main living area floor

-2.4 metres for second floor, where its area

-does not exceed 50% of the apartment
+For 2 storey apartments 2.7 metres for main living area floor 2.4 metres for second floor, where its area does not exceed 50% of the apartment area

-area

-If located in mixed used area 3.3 for ground and first floor to promote

-future flexibility of use
+If located in mixed used area 3.3 for ground and first floor to promote future flexibility of use

 Comment: The modified proposal does not comply with the above requirements with ground and first floor ceiling heights of 3.1m and 2.8m respectively.
 Whilst the floor levels remain unaltered by this proposal, the infilling of the void space results in non-compliant ceiling heights for the ground and first floors.
-As discussed further within this report, it is considered that the proposed ceiling heights may be restrictive for the types of future uses and undermine the employment focus of the zone.
+As discussed further within this report, given the non-residential intention of the site, it is considered that the proposed ceiling heights may be restrictive for the types of future uses and undermine the employment focus of the zone.